hanishkvc/prgs-docs-spreadsheetkvc/README.md

 problem only in edit mode.
 In normal mode as line is not allowed to wrap into next line, this situation doesnt occur.

+### 20200828IST2057

+Allow one to modify any location in the edit buffer in editplus mode i.e edit/insert or explicit command mode.
+Even if the edit buffer/line overflows into multiple lines it is handled properly.

 ## Vasudhaiva Kutumbakam (the World is One Family)